Looking for information about your firm's panel status?

 Gen H conveyancing panel.

-I have been a qualified solicitor for approximately 30 years with an exemplary claims record and have been refused acceptance on the
+I have been a sole practitioner for over 30 years never having had a negligence claim and have been refused acceptance on the

 Gen H conveyancing panel with no explanation.
 Am I not entitled to to know why?